MSc and PhD Programs

 The objective of graduate studies in physics is to learn how to advance our understanding of the physical world.
 This focus is a change in focus from undergraduate studies, where courses provide a well described path towards completion of your studies.
 As a graduate student, you will be charting your own path into the unknown; courses serve only to provide important conceptual tools for your journey.

 The requirements and typical schedule of our graduate program are described here.
 In the first year of the program, both MSc and direct-entry PhD students find a supervisor and enrol in several courses.
-For the MSc, the balance between research and classroom time differs between "Option 1" and "Option 2"; both options are "without thesis" and are completed by the end of the first academic year.
-Students normally apply to our program with the intent to earn a PhD, so that "Option 3" with a formal MSc Thesis is rarely chosen.
+For the MSc, the balance between research and classroom time differs between "Option 1" and "Option 2"; both options are completed by the end of the first academic year.

 More information on the MSc and PhD programs can be found here.